[Archived] White House ConnectED to the Future Convening

-This fall, Secretary Duncan and senior leadership at the US Department of Education will welcome ~100 exemplary superintendents to the White House.
-Selected superintendents will be recognized for their leadership in helping transition their districts to digital learning.
-This first-ever Superintendent Summit will provide opportunities for leaders to share lessons learned with each other and with ED to help disseminate promising approaches across the nation.
+On Wednesday, November 19, President Obama, Secretary Duncan, and senior leadership at the US Department of Education welcomed over 100 exemplary superintendents to the White House.
+Selected superintendents were recognized for their leadership in helping transition their districts to digital learning.
+The Convening provided opportunities for leaders to share lessons learned with each other and with ED to help disseminate promising approaches across the nation.

 Technology has the potential to transform education in America, allowing students to learn more, to do so at their own pace, and to develop the knowledge and skills employers demand.
 And yet, fewer than 30% of classrooms have the broadband internet to support today’s education technology needs.
 In June 2013, the President announced the ConnectED Initiative, starting with a goal of connecting 99% of students to next-generation connectivity within five years.
 Model schools and districts across the country are using technology to create personalized learning environments; technology will play an increasingly crucial role in the future.